Skip to main content

 Oregon ensures that freight vehicles (26,000 pounds or more) pay their fair share for this extra burden through the weight-mile tax, where vehicles are taxed on their weight and the miles they travel in Oregon.

-ODOT has operated OReGO since 2015, nearly a decade.
+ODOT has operated OReGO since 2015.
 OReGO is one solution to help fund transportation in Oregon.
 Drivers pay two cents for every mile they drive.
 If you drive more, you pay more.
 If you drive less, you pay less.
 Several states have followed our lead and adopted a pay-by-mile program.

 A pay-by-mile program is one way Oregon can keep funding transportation.